 Although my partner and I agreed that Girl from the North Country isn’t as compelling as A Soldier’s Play or as much fun as the off-Broadway musical Romeo & Bernadette, the story, portrayal, production value—and yes, even the songs and music—easily satisfies a much broader audience than Dylan’s tremendous fan base.

-Andrew Andrews attended Girl from the North Country at Belasco Theatre in New York on Thursday, February 27, 2020 @ 8:00pm to write this review.
+Andrew Andrews attended Girl from the North Country at Belasco Theatre in Manhattan on Thursday, February 27, 2020 @ 8:00pm to write this review.